 Another important development for the Yukon's First Nations is the negotiations pertaining to Land Claims.
-After sixteen years of negotiations, the Yukon Indian people have reached a Framework Agreement which encompasses things such as: self-government, financial compensation, land, overlapping claims, renewable and non-renewable resources, education, health and justice.
+After sixteen years of negotiations, the Yukon Indian people have reached a Framework Agreement which encompasses such as like: self-government, financial compensation, land, overlapping claims, renewable and non-renewable resources, education, health and justice.